alyssadsouza/ros-task/README.md

 git clone https://github.com/alyssadsouza/ros-task
 ```

 > 💡 This repository should already be cloned on the EC2 instance.
-We’re currently working on the `darp_setup` branch.

 ## Setup simulator